nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 <!--These most recent genomes all appear to be a subclade of clade 20B (scroll back to the previous slide to see how clade 20B fits into the entire phylogeny).
 The recent dates and clustering are signs of a local outbreak.--> Questo genomi più recenti sembrano tutti essere un sottoramo del ramo 20B (torna indietro alla slide precedenti per vedere come il ramo 20B si inserisca nell'intera filogenesi).
+Il fatto che le date siano tutte recenti e che i campioni siano geneticamente molto simili sono evidenze di un focolaio locale.

 <!--We can see similar clustering in sequences from New South Wales, where cases have also increased recently.-->
-Possiamo vedere raggruppamenti simili nelle sequenze dal Nuovo Galles del Sud, i cui casi sono recentemente aumentati.
+Possiamo vedere raggruppamenti simili nelle sequenze dal Nuovo Galles del Sud, in cui casi sono recentemente aumentati.

 <!-- ############ SLIDE BREAK ############# -->